Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Introduction

-Digital subtraction angiography(DSA)\cite{meaney1980digital} is a technique to highlight blood vessels by eliminating bones and soft tissues from angiographic images by subtraction.
-The vessel region can be defined by the difference between mask images before and after angiography.
+Digital subtraction angiography (DSA)\cite{meaney1980digital} eliminates bone and soft tissue on the angiography images by subtraction, and the difference between the anterior and posterior mask is regarded as the vessel area.
 Due to the breathing and movement of human body, direct subtraction will produce motion artifacts.
-In order to obtain the spatial-temporal corresponding initial mask image, Bentoutou\cite{bentoutou2002invariant, bentoutou20053} improveded the image registration method, Yamamoto\cite{yamamoto2009development} proposed the threshold adaptive search method, and Song\cite{song2019patch} adopted the patch-based adaptive background subtraction method, both of which achieved certain results. \hyperref[fig1]{Fig.1.}(c1)(c2) show the vessel layer extracted by DSA and its segmentation result.
-The spatial and temporal consistency of the initial mask of DSA could be seriously disturbed by vessel movements and contrast agent distribution changes, high-frequency noise and dynamic background will also affect its calculation accuracy.
+In order to obtain the spatial-temporal corresponding initial mask image, Bentoutou\cite{bentoutou2002invariant} improved the image registration method, Song\cite{song2019patch} adopted the patch-based adaptive background subtraction method, both of which achieved certain results. \hyperref[fig1]{Fig.1.(c)} show the vessel layer extracted by DSA and its segmentation result.
+The spatial-temporal consistency of the initial mask of DSA could be seriously disturbed by body movements and contrast agent distribution changes, high-frequency noise and dynamic disturbance will also affect its calculation accuracy.